Brooklands: Inter-war years

 Motor racing resumed in 1920 after extensive track repairs and Grand Prix motor racing was established at Brooklands in 1926 by Henry Segrave, after his victories in the 1923 French Grand Prix and the San Sebastián Grand Prix (all won on Sunbeam Racing Cars which in various hands had significant success in Brooklands) the following year raised interest in the sport in Britain.
 This first British Grand Prix was won by Louis Wagner and Robert Sénéchal, sharing the drive in a Delage 155B.
 The second British Grand Prix was staged there in 1927 and these two events resulted in improved facilities at Brooklands.

 In 1930, the Daily Herald offered a trophy for the fastest driver at an event at Brooklands.
 The first year, Birkin and Kaye Don competed, the former in a Bentley Blower tourer, the latter in the Sunbeam 'Tigress' 4 litre, Don winning with a speed of 137.58 mph.
 In 1932, Birkin won driving his red "Monoposto" Bentley Blower No.1, clocking 137.96 mph.
 The track record stood for two years, before being beaten by John Cobb driving the 24 litre Napier-Railton, which holds the all-time lap record at 143.44 mi/h.

-In 1932 the Junior Car Club organised the British 1000 Miles Race, which was held in two parts on 3 and 4 June.
+In 1932, the Junior Car Club organised the British 1000 Miles Race, which was held in two parts on 3 and 4 June.
 The race was won by Mrs E. Wisdom and Miss Joan Richmond driving a Riley Brooklands 9.

 During the late 1930s, Brooklands also hosted massed start cycle racing events organised by the National Cyclists' Union (as the sport's governing body, the NCU banned such events from public roads).
-In 1939, it was used as a location for the Will Hay film, Ask a Policeman.
+In 1939, it was used as a location for the Will Hay film Ask a Policeman.

-An episode in Johannes V. Jensen's novelle Gudrun from 1936 takes place at the race track.
+An episode in Johannes V. Jensen's 1936 novel Gudrun takes place at the race track.

-Racing stopped when World War II started in 1939.
-The site was turned over to war-time production of military aircraft.
+Racing stopped upon the outbreak of World War II in 1939.
+The site was turned over to wartime production of military aircraft.
 Enemy bombs damaged the track and a new access road to the Hawker factory was cut through from Oyster Lane.
 Temporary dispersal hangars covered other sections.